datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

    In AWS, you can configure ELBs to use the proxy protocol by setting the `service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: "*"` annotation on the service.
 You must manually configure this on ALBs and NLBs.

-   After configuring the load balancer to use the proxy protocol, you need to tell Ambassador to expect it on the request.
+   After configuring the load balancer to use the proxy protocol, you need to tell $productName$ to expect it on the request.

    ```yaml
    apiVersion: getambassador.io/v2